Joel's Ride "Wheels for Meals"

 Thank you so much to all of the volunteers and riders who participated in Joel's Ride on Sunday, June 2nd, 2013.

-For more information about Joel’s Ride or to volunteer to help out the day of the event, check out the CBT website or contact Kacy Childs-Winston at (913) 579-4360.
+For more information about Joel’s Ride or to volunteer to help out the day of the event, contact Kacy Childs Levin at (913) 579-4360.
 All proceeds from Joel’s Ride support Congregation Beth Torah’s social justice activities, including helping the hungry in our community.

 Of course, we are a community and, while Kacy is a hard worker, she also had a fabulous committee: Julie Hakan, Arthur Chaykin, Jody Hanson, Susan Kivett and route planner master Jay Luschen.
 The day of the ride brought out volunteers of all types and ages and it was wonderful to see so much of our community working together.
 Thank you to: Jane Lawless, Ellen Taylor, Lezlie Zucker, Maureen Salz, Kelly Kaplan, Julie, Brian and Brianna Hakan, Janice, Matt and Sadye Hendler, Boyd and Laura Bolter, Nicholas LeVine, Phyllis Goldberg, Alyson Spector, Rachel Goldstein, Martha Gershun, Linda Zappulla, the Winston family, and Sue Ann Strom.
 These volunteers made sure that our riders were safe, hydrated and informed about the sudden detour that the city of Overland Park threw at us just the day before the ride.